Chatsworth House

 WiFi: Free WiFi is available in shared social spaces.

-Dogs: Pets are not permitted at YHA Eyam, except when hiring the whole hostel and coach house through YHA Exclusive Hire.
+Dogs: Pets are not permitted at YHA Eyam, except when hiring the main building through YHA Exclusive Hire.
 Assistance dogs are welcome - please notify us at the time of booking.

 Volunteering with YHA is a fantastic way to have fun, learn new skills, boost your CV and travel to different places.
 We have a variety of different opportunities to choose from and volunteering roles to suit everyone.